Sum1Solutions/karen-read-trials/README.md

 - **Prosecution Case:** April 22 - May 30, 2025 (38 witnesses, 23 days)
 - **Defense Case:** Began May 30, 2025 with crash expert DiSogra
 - **Key Witnesses:** Jennifer McCabe (3 days), Dr. Judson Welcher, Shanon Burgess

+## How to View Locally

+1. Clone this repository or download the files.
+2. Navigate to the project directory in your terminal:
+    ```bash
+    cd path/to/reedcase
+    ```
+3. Since this is a static site (HTML, CSS, JS only), you can open the `index.html` file directly in your web browser.
+4. For a more robust local experience that mimics a web server (especially if there are features that behave differently with `file:///` URLs), you can use Python's built-in HTTP server (or any other simple HTTP server):
+    ```bash
+    # For Python 3
+    python3 -m http.server
+    # For Python 2 (if Python 3 is not available)
+    # python -m SimpleHTTPServer
+    ```
+    Then, open your browser and go to `http://localhost:8000` (or the port number shown in your terminal).

+## Deployment

+This site is built with static HTML, CSS, and JavaScript, making it easy to deploy on various platforms.
+Here's how to deploy it using GitHub Pages, a free hosting service provided by GitHub:

+1.  **Ensure your project is a GitHub repository.** If you cloned it or created it on GitHub, you're all set.
+2.  **Push your latest changes** to the main branch (or whichever branch you want to deploy).
+    ```bash
+    git push origin main
+    ```
+3.  **Enable GitHub Pages in your repository settings:**
+    *   Go to your repository on GitHub.com.
+    *   Click on the "Settings" tab.
+    *   In the left sidebar, scroll down to the "Code and automation" section and click on "Pages".
+    *   Under "Build and deployment", for "Source", select "Deploy from a branch".
+    *   Under "Branch", select your `main` branch (or the branch with your site files) and the `/ (root)` folder, then click "Save".
+4.  **Access your site:** GitHub Pages will build and deploy your site.
+After a minute or two, your site will be available at `https://<your-username>.github.io/<your-repository-name>/`.
+    *   The URL will also be displayed in the GitHub Pages settings once the site is live.

+**Note:** If your HTML files are not in the root of the repository (e.g., they are in a `docs` folder), you would select that folder in step 3.

 ## Site Architecture